 4. Blend to a smooth pulp.

 5. Remove the mango pulp in a bowl.
 Keep aside.

-7. Measure all the ingredients and keep ready for making mango modak.
+7. Measure all the ingredients and keep ready for making Mango Modak.

 8. Grease the modak moulds with little ghee and place aside.
 If you are not using modak moulds then skip this step.

-11. Soon khoya will start melting.
+11. Soon the khoya will start melting.

-12. At this stage, add ¼ cup sugar in the mawa mixture.
+12. At this stage, add ¼ cup sugar to the khoya.
 You can add less or more sugar but remember you are adding mangoes in this recipe.

 16. Stir and mix very well.

 17. Keep stirring the mixture for 6 to 8 minutes on low to medium heat.
 Soon the mixture will begin to thicken.

 18. At this stage, add 1 generous pinch of saffron strands/kesar (optional) and ¼ teaspoon cardamom powder.